-Writing an app description can be a tedious task.
-However, when you check out your analytics report to see how well your app is converting, you might see that your app page is getting visited over and over again, yet only a small portion of those visitors are actually converting to your app.
+Writing an application description can be a tedious task.
+However, when you check out your analytics report to see how well your app is converting, you might see that your app page is getting visited over and over again, yet only a small portion of those visitors are actually converting to installs.

-A poor conversion rate can be the result of a poorly-written description.
-That’s why we have compiled the most important 5 tips to write an app description that will, hopefully, convert every single page visit to a download.
+Along with keyword optimization, conversion optimization is also important for ASO purposes.
+A poor conversion rate can be the result of a poorly-written description or lacking creatives.
+That’s why we have compiled the most important app store description guidelines that will, hopefully, help you convert more users.

 Writing an App Description, the Right Way

-Before you dive deep into preparing your description you have to answer a couple of questions to yourself.
+Before you dive deep into preparing your description or improving an existing app’s description you have to answer a couple of questions to yourself.

 What is your app about? – Think of general information on your app, identify it clearly to yourself.

 What is it that makes your app unique? – This question correlated with the reason for the main features your app carries.

 Why should I download your app? – The reasons should be enough to intrigue the potential user.

 After you know the answer to these questions, you are ready to write a killer app description.

 Follow these 5 tips on writing an app description and you will most certainly see the results in no time!